FarhanSadaf/CSE3100-Web-Programming-Lab/lab-11/expense-tracker-qb/README.md

 ## ERD
 ![ERD](./public/images/erd.png)

-# Follow the following steps
+## Follow the following steps if you're starting from scratch
 1. Create a new Laravel project.
     ```
     composer create-project laravel/laravel expense-tracker